daviddoret/punctilious/docs/source/math/concept/biconditional_elimination_1_math_concept.rst

    ...
    t.i.biconditional_elimination_1.infer_statement(p_iff_q = ...)

-If the :ref:`inference_rule_math_concept` was not yet declared in the :ref:`universe-of-discourse` , it will be automatically declared.
-If the :ref:`inference_rule_math_concept` was not yet included in the :ref:`theory-elaboration-sequence` , it will be automatically included.
+If the :ref:`inference-rule` was not yet declared in the :ref:`universe-of-discourse` , it will be automatically declared.
+If the :ref:`inference-rule` was not yet included in the :ref:`theory-elaboration-sequence` , it will be automatically included.

 This calls the following method: